 Dr. Cruz holds the BA in English with a minor in Voice Performance (because words and music go together, at least for a singer); the Master of Divinity in Theology (because when you fall in love with the Bible, you want to read it in Greek and Hebrew) with a minor in Ethics (because when you find out Ethics is a field, you wonder why they’ve been keeping it a secret); and then the PhD, also in Ethics.

 Dr. Cruz came to yoga as an antidote to anxiety, and found her experience of body and mind slowly transformed.
 Her theology and philosophy also began to be transformed by the egalitarian/feminist ideas of yoga, goddess myths, and other Eastern teachings.
-She has also completed 100 hours of training in mindfulness-awareness meditation.
+She has also completed 100 hours of training in mindfulness-awareness meditation, and 400 hours of training as a hospital chaplain.